jeremygradisher/resources/README.md

 5. We can now go to http://localhost:3000, and we should see the Rails boot screen.

-### if you cloned this, Precompile javascript/css:
+### If you cloned this, Precompile javascript/css:
 ```
 rails assets:precompile
 ```